Phi: Infinity, Unity, beauty and the Divine Feminine

 Named for the Greek letter, Phi signifies the mathematical golden ratio 1.618 – Unity – nothingness and everything, pure beauty.
 The painting began with the discovery of a piece of scrap copper, 8 by 3 feet which lent itself perfectly to the copper and verdigris dominant colors in the Hubble Space Telescope image of the Carina Nebula.

-Early in the painting process Jill realized that the dimensions of the scrap metal were not in proportion to the Hubble image.
-She applied overlays of the Fibonacci sequence and then mapped the resulting grid onto the painting to inform her of how to adjust the composition to more faithfully represent the proportions and positions in the telescope image.
+Early in the painting process I realized that the dimensions of the scrap metal were not in proportion to the Hubble image.
+I applied overlays of the Fibonacci sequence and then mapped the resulting grid onto the painting to inform her of how to adjust the composition to more faithfully represent the proportions and positions in the telescope image.
 In addition, superimposing the Fibonacci sequence divided the painting into equal units of “1”, with a remainder of a nearly perfect golden ratio proportioned rectangle.
-This rectangle was dead center in what had developed from the grid, quite unintentionally, into three crosses (cyan and black boxes) across the width of the painting.
-Creating the consideration that in essence this was a modern-day crucifixion painting.
+This rectangle was dead center in the grid, unintentionally also created three crosses (cyan and black boxes) across the width of the painting.
+Prompting me to consider that in essence this was a modern-day crucifixion painting.
 And that the center of the painting is ‘God’, as infinity.

 Update July 20, 2019: I delivered a full scale print of ‘Phi’ to Brother Guy Consolmagno, Director of the Vatican Observatory to be installed at the Vatican Observatory Museum, Castel Gandolfo, Vatican City.
-The Vatican Observatory Museum is slated to be opened to the public in 2022.
+The Vatican Observatory Museum is open to the public.

 We drove in his oversized blue car, inherited from the previous Director, through the Papal Gardens to the Observatory.
 (Brother Guy would prefer a much smaller car that would be easier to negotiate the roads that look more like walkways.)
 He gave me a wonderful tour of the entire Vatican Observatory offices and the Observatory itself which includes two different types of telescopes.
 It was amazing to realize that I was standing in the spot where exactly 50 years prior the Pope had broadcasted on TV, a then relatively new medium, a blessing to the first men that landed on the moon.
 Brother Guy opened the all wooden Dome (with controls that made him look like the Great Wizard of Oz), allowing for some of the brilliant Italian sunlight to enter the otherwise dark dome.

 I was first introduced to Brother Guy via email through his colleague and mutual friend Leslie Schaffer.
 When I first reached out to Brother Guy I had asked him if he could think of a place that I might display ‘Phi’.
 He responded that he couldn’t think of any better place than the Vatican Observatory.
 Whichever you want to call it – serendipity, divine plan or just shear luck brought Brother Guy near my hometown for a commencement speech at Fairfield University in May, 2018.
 At which time he made the effort to visit ‘Phi’ in person.
-My studio/gallery was cleaned in anticipation of his arrival with the help of my sister, Les, and two sons..
+My studio/gallery was cleaned in anticipation of his arrival with the help of my sister, Les, and two sons.
 Les helped me baked a French toast recipe that neither of us had ever made before.
-After all the preparation the studio looked immaculate until just at the time of Brother Guy’s anticipated arrival the maple syrup overflowed to the burners in the oven filling the house with white smoke.
-I had to laugh and thought the use of white smoke to declare the Pope.
+After all the preparation the studio looked immaculate until just at the time of Brother Guy’s anticipated arrival the maple syrup overflowed on the burners in the oven and filled the house with white smoke.
+I had to laugh and thought of the white smoke used to declare the newly elected Pope.
 Fortunately, Brother Guy is extremely gracious, humble and for a scientist with his mind in the stars, quite down to earth.

 Below you will find the revised* blog that I wrote about the painting upon its completion – posted on the first of the year in 2017…This painting started as an exploration of the Carina Nebula.
 It became about Sensing the Divine, while being transported 10,000 light years with quantum entanglement…